Tuesday, March 3, 2015

 Confederate forces under Generals Albert Sidney Johnston and P. G. T. Beauregard launched a surprise attack on Grant there.

-Summer of 1962, our family attended the one hundred years Centennial of the Battle of Shiloh.
+In the summer of 1962, our family attended the one-hundred-year Centennial of the Battle of Shiloh

-Ronnie’s parents lived in Savannah within walking distance of the Shiloh Battle Field where the
+Ronnie's parents lived in Savanna, within walking distance of the Shiloh Battlefield, where the

 Ronnie, Maria, and their children were staying with Ronnie's parents.

-From the Cornelius home we could the Merchants (Sutlers)setting up tents with period style-goods to sell to the reenacts and the public.
+From the Cornelius home, we could see the Merchants (Sutlers) setting up tents with period-style goods to sell to reenactors and the public.

-There were men dressed as Union and Confederate Soldiers getting ready to engage in battle.
+There were men dressed as Union and Confederate soldiers, preparing to engage in battle.

-The smell of gunfire (burning power)and black smoke filled the air.
-The battle raged on men were dying, bodies covered the ground, what an awful sight, death.
+The smell of gunfire (burning powder)and black smoke filled the air.
+The battle raged on, men were dying, bodies covered the ground, what an awful sight, death.

-The bed of the truck was filled with eight kids, water-skis, orange life jackets, swimsuits, extra clothes, food, and water.
+The truck bed was filled with eight kids, water skis, orange life jackets, swimsuits, extra clothes, food, and water.

-We had brought a large green military tent for all our belongings and a place for all of us to sleep.
+We brought a large green military tent for all our belongings and for all of us to sleep.

-Mom had a cast iron pot with a handle, and the pot was hung over the hot roaring fire.
+Mom had a cast-iron pot with a handle, and it hung over the hot, roaring fire.

 she would drop in the catfish.